 Chania to remote seaside villages.

-To get to Elafonisi from Paleochora is easy, just take a ride on the daily ferry or take a water taxi.
+To get to Elafonisi from Palaiochora is easy, just take a ride on the daily ferry or take a water taxi.
 Those who like to hike can walk one way on the E4 European Walking Path.